dikaio/defensian/prd.md

 # Product Requirements Document (PRD)
-## Constitutional Analysis and Monitoring System (CAMS)
+## Constitutional Analysis and Monitoring System (Defensian)

 ### 1. Executive Summary

-The Constitutional Analysis and Monitoring System (CAMS) is a Go-based application designed to analyze existing laws and monitor proposed legislation for potential violations of the US Constitution.
+The Constitutional Analysis and Monitoring System is a Go-based application designed to analyze existing laws and monitor proposed legislation for potential violations of the US Constitution.
 The system will provide a social media interface on X (formerly Twitter), allowing users to submit inquiries about constitutional questions through mentions to a dedicated handle (@*).
-CAMS will be distributed as a compiled binary with an embedded SQLite database, enabling easy deployment while maintaining powerful analysis capabilities.
+Defensian will be distributed as a compiled binary with an embedded SQLite database, enabling easy deployment while maintaining powerful analysis capabilities.

 ### 2. Product Vision

-CAMS aims to democratize access to constitutional analysis, providing citizens, journalists, and lawmakers with timely insights into the constitutionality of laws and proposed legislation.
-By combining legal expertise with modern technology, CAMS will serve as a watchdog for constitutional rights and government limitations.
+Defensian aims to democratize access to constitutional analysis, providing citizens, journalists, and lawmakers with timely insights into the constitutionality of laws and proposed legislation.
+By combining legal expertise with modern technology, Defensian will serve as a watchdog for constitutional rights and government limitations.

 ### 3. Target Users